openshift/training/10-Wiring-Components.md

 previous labs.

 Click the "Create" button when you are ready.
 Then click "Continue to overview".
+You can watch the database come to life in the Topology View if you're interested, or just watch it come up on the Overview page.

 It may take a little while for the MySQL container to download (if you didn't pre-fetch it).
 It's a good idea to verify that the database is running before